Berkhamsted school to perform a famous Victorian comic opera this weekend

-Students from Berkhamsted Boys School will perform Sullivan and Gilbert’s Pirates of Penzance on the Castle Campus Quad.
+The Illyria company will perform Sullivan and Gilbert’s Pirates of Penzance at Berkhamsted Boys School.

-The gates will open at 4.45pm with the performance lasting for approximately 2hrs 10 mins including a 20 minute interval.
+The gates will open at 4.45pm with the performance lasting for 2hrs 10 mins.

+It is the latest in a series of concerts arranged by Berkhamsted Rotary Club.

 Read More